lennartkrellenberg/gatsby-starter/README.md

-## 🚀 Gatsby Starter (not finished)
+## 🚀 Gatsby Starter

-A Template to start a new Gatsby Project
+A Template for a Restaurant Page